Water Fountain Trouble Shooting Guide

 Commonly Asked Water Fountain Questions - Indoor, Outdoor and Wall Fountains

 Below you will find some commonly asked questions by our customers regarding water fountains, indoors and out.
 If you don’t see a question below that relates to yours you may also find our Tips and Advice Center helpful or you can contact us and we would be happy to help!
-There is a specific troubleshooting guide below for wall fountains as well.

 What is this white stuff that is forming on my water fountain?